-Upon arrival at Trinity College, I make my way to the Accommodation Office for check-in.
+Upon arrival at Trinity College, I make my way to the Accommodation Office to check-in.
 I was approached by their friendly staff and all things are settled quickly.
 All they need to check are my passport and booking confirmation.

 Trinity College Library

-When The Old Library was first built, it had a flat plaster ceiling with shelves for books on the lower level only and an open gallery.
+When The Old Library first built, it had a flat plaster ceiling with shelves for books on the lower level only and an open gallery.
 In the 1850s, these shelves had become fully occupied.
 Therefore by 1860, the architects Deane and Woodward were hired to plan the construction of the present barrel-vaulted ceiling and gallery bookcase.

 If you want to purchase the Book of Kells ticket and avoid a long queue, you can buy them in advance from their website here.

 After visiting The Old Library, I return back to Parliament Square to join the campus guided tour.
-There is a change of plans due to time constraint, although they highly recommend going on this tour before visiting the library where the guides will explain the history of the whole college.
+There is a change of plans due to time constraint, although they highly recommend going on this tour before visiting the library where the guides will first explain the history of the whole college.

 The chapel was completed in 1798 and designed by architect Sir William Chambers.
 He began to draw the design on the chapel, but sadly he was fired once his work was done.
 His works were stolen and used to continue designing the chapel followed by the examination hall.
 You will notice that both structures were identical.
 There are daily services of Morning prayer, weekly services of Evensong and Holy Communion on Wednesdays and Sundays.

 A few steps ahead is the statue of Prof George Salmon, an influential Irish mathematician and Anglican theologian.
-He has spent his entire career at this college and make a commitment by strongly oppose women to receive degrees from this college.
+He spent his entire career at this college and make a commitment by strongly oppose women to receive degrees from this college.
 Just after his passing, the first women undergraduates were admitted in 1904.

 The number of student intakes is only about 17,000.
 Applicants are required to take an English examination and pass before being accepted.
 85% of the students come from Ireland and other EU countries, 10% from the United States and the remaining 5% from Asia and Australia.

-After the end of the tour, I kick off my four-days city exploration in Dublin city and one day in Cliffs of Moher.
+After the end of the tour, I kick off my four-days city exploration in Dublin City and one day in Cliffs of Moher.